Changissnz/selfinterest/README.md

 What the self chooses to share with other selves is always a fraction of what truths the self believes in.
-There is no way for anything more than that fraction: besides from the required effort the self needs to expend to make for fuller and fuller explanations, to the self's need to guard beliefs and facts that would be disadvantageous to them if revealed to the other.
+There is no way for anything more than that fraction: besides from the required effort the self needs to expend to make for fuller and fuller explanations, the self has a need to guard beliefs and facts that would be disadvantageous to them if revealed to the other.
 To complicate the matter of the self's worldview, a collation of information operating in flux to produce multiple images for understanding, based so heavily on the self's recognized